f5devcentral/f5-agility-labs-adc/docs/class7/modules/module02.rst

                2. Each new IP address will create a new persistence record.

 .. hint::
    You can’t change the settings until you have checked the Custom box.
-Hey, I didn’t write the GUI, but actually this is very useful in knowing which configuration items were modified from the default.
+This is very useful in knowing which configuration items were modified from the default.

 |
           iii.
 Click the Finished button.